 - Applicants must be active at the New Media Lab during the semester of application and have worked on the project at the lab for at least three months prior to seeking this award support.
 To apply for a position at the NML see Get Involved.

-- Each NML project can receive only one of the Joshua Brown Visual Culture Award, History and Public Health Student, NML Social Justice, and Dewey Digital Teaching awards.
+- Each NML project can receive only one of the Joshua Brown Visual Culture Award, History and Public Health Student, NML Social Justice, Dewey Digital Teaching, and Data Analysis and Visualization awards.

 - Update your NML project webpage with project developments, reflecting eligibility for this award.